rs-tml/rcss/README.md

 ```

-Leptos also support scoped-style api trough class injecting, so more complex example using scoped-api can be written as:
+Leptos also supports scoped-style API through class injecting, so a more complex example using scoped-API can be written as:

 build.rs:
 ```rust